Kim Jong Il: Economic policies

 Kim had a "reputation for being almost comically incompetent in matters of economic management".
 The economy of North Korea struggled throughout the 1990s, primarily due to mismanagement.
 In addition, North Korea experienced severe floods in the mid-1990s, exacerbated by poor land management.
 This, compounded with the fact that only 18% of North Korea is arable land and the country's inability to import the goods necessary to sustain industry, led to a severe famine and left North Korea economically devastated.
-Faced with a country in decay, Kim adopted a "Military-First" policy to strengthen the country and reinforce the regime.
+Faced with a country in decay, Kim adopted the Songun ("Military-First") policy and priority to science and technology as pillars of "Strong and Prosperous Nation" to strengthen the country and reinforce the regime.
 On the national scale, the Japanese Foreign Ministry acknowledges that this has resulted in a positive growth rate for the country since 1996, with the implementation of "landmark socialist-type market economic practices" in 2002, keeping the North afloat despite a continued dependency on foreign aid for food.

 In the wake of the devastation of the 1990s, the government began formally approving some activity of small-scale bartering and trade.
 As observed by Daniel Sneider, associate director for research at the Stanford University Asia–Pacific Research Center, this flirtation with capitalism was "fairly limited, but – especially compared to the past – there are now remarkable markets that create the semblance of a free market system".
 In 2002, Kim declared that "money should be capable of measuring the worth of all commodities."
 These gestures toward economic reform mirror similar actions taken by China's Deng Xiaoping in the late 1980s and early 90s.
 During a rare visit in 2006, Kim expressed admiration for China's rapid economic progress.
 An unsuccessful devaluation of the North Korean won in 2009, initiated or approved by Kim personally, caused brief economic chaos and protests and uncovered the vulnerability of the country's societal fabric in the face of crisis.

+Domestic policy

+In 1996, in an attempt to evade his government's responsibility for the 1990s famine, Kim Jong Il launched a large-scale purge campaign named the Deepening Group Incident, establishing a secret police organisation called the Simhwajo (Deepening Group).
+Kim appointed Jang Sung-taek (then deputy director of the Organization and Guidance Department), to lead the group, which then carried out a great purge by making the senior officials, close aides, and their relatives the scapegoat for the economic crisis and famine.
+Some 25,000 people are thought to have been purged of whom approximately 10,000 were executed, and about 15,000 sent to concentration camps.
+Kim Jong Il unconditionally signed the list of executions put up by the deepening group.
+In 1998, due to the incidents that occurred at the Hwanghae Steel Works in South Hwanghae Province, Kim Jong Il is said to have feared alienation from the public, and started an investigation into Simhwajo, leading to its dismantlement (in this form) in 2000 and to further purges.